 Special Interest Tennis

-Students participate in tennis teams in Saturday morning school competition, SSSSA teams and individual tournaments and at a national level in the School Sport Australia Tennis Teams Challenge.
+Students participate in tennis teams in the Saturday morning school competition, SSSSA teams and individual tournaments and at a national level in the School Sport Australia Tennis Teams Challenge.
 The program also offers the opportunity to take a tennis pathway through scholarships at USA colleges.

 Special Interest Tennis program entry requirements

-a letter of recommendation from their school principal or delegate that speaks to their character strengths
+- provide a letter of recommendation from their school principal or delegate that speaks to their character strengths

-a willingness to be a role model for the Marryatville High School community
+- be a willingness to be a role model for the Marryatville High School community

 To compliment these ratings, parents or caregivers for each student will also need to provide:

 - written permission for the school to share this footage with our professional coaches for analysis.
-This footage will be used to decide whether we proceed with an on court trial here at the school.

-Once it has been established that we will proceed with an on court trial, we will then require:
+Once it has been established that we will proceed with an on-court trial, we will then require:

 - a tennis referee, who will either write a reference or be willing to speak with us and again, this will require your permission for us to do so